katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (3 min)
-- I don't like reading or writing javascript
+- It's also pretty neat how small the initial learning curve is.
+I don't like reading or writing javascript
 - TICK: You're probably a lot better at writing javascript than I am - because don't do it very much
 - TICK: Might think new tech is fun - but old tech is safer - new to you does not mean new.
 - functional 1930's, ML syntax 1973 - React Elm Typescript Webpack 2012/ 2013 - graphql, redux 2015